Understanding the Mix: How we use Technical Analysis with our Fundamental Analysis

 The debate of fundamental analysis versus technical analysis is an interesting one.
 It's an argument where both sides make very valid points, and in spite of the valid points made by each side, die-hards of one form of analysis will dismiss the other.
 For those who aren’t sure what the difference is, here is a brief description of fundamental analysis and technical analysis.

-A fundamental analysis of a company and its stock reviews the company’s earnings, assets, liabilities, cash flow, credit rating, cash on hand, debt, and other things.
+A fundamental analysis of a company and its stock takes the company’s earnings, assets, liabilities, cash flow, credit rating, cash on hand, debt, and other things into consideration.
 This review will help to determine what the company’s value is and if the stock of the company is trading above its value or below its value.
 If the company is trading below its determined value, a fundamental analyst will recommend that the stock be purchased.

 A technical analysis is a review of the stock, and the stock's current trading price compared to the stocks previous price.
 When to buy the stock using technical analysis depends on the technical analyst doing the review.
 Some technicians will buy a stock that has been ranging in a prize zone for a while, believing that the stock has reached a technical level of support and will trade higher from the current price zone, this is usually referred to as a breakout.
 Other technical analyst may wait for the stock to start trading upward, and then pull back to a previous level of support, and then initiate a buy.
 Other technicians will wait for the stock to retest its old high, looking to buy the stock either in anticipation of it trading above its old high or buying the stock once it trades through the old high.